Using Transferable Objects for Canvas ImageData

 Critical Constraints:

-• Message Sequencing: Strictly enforce a single-in-flight buffer model.
+• Message Sequencing: Enforce a single-in-flight buffer model.
 Queue subsequent frames until the worker returns the previous buffer.

-Implement explicit buffer pooling if your pipeline exceeds 60fps.
-Reuse detached buffers by transferring them back to a worker pool rather than allocating new ImageData objects per frame.
+Implement buffer pooling for pipelines exceeding 60fps.
+Reuse returned buffers rather than allocating new ImageData objects each frame.
 This guarantees deterministic memory ceilings and eliminates allocation jitter during real-time rendering.